Basics of Automatic Security Gates

 Shopping for an automatic security or driveway gate for your home or business?
 You may be interested in some basic terminology.

-Simply, automatic gates include two components: The gate moves to block the driveway opening and provide security.
+Simply, automatic security gates include two components: The gate moves to block the driveway opening and provide security.
 It is fence-mounted to control access.
 The gate operator automatically opens and closes the gate, is usually electric, and can be powered by chain, gear, or hydraulics.

 The most common gate types are: